UWStout/cs324-docker-lamp/README.md

 - Clone this repository on your local computer (or just download a zip archive)
 - Rename cs404.env to .env (this file contains environment variables for docker-compose)
 - Run `docker-compose up -d` from the root of the project
+  - Wait while it build the container layers (patience young grasshopper)
 - Visit `http://localhost:3000` in your browser

-You can edit the files in `www` to see changes reflected in the browser.
+You can edit the files in the `www` folder to see changes reflected in the browser.
 PHP 8.2 is supported.

+You also now have a database running on port __3307__ (one MORE than the default MySQL port).
+Try connecting to it from the mysql CLI, MySQL Workbench, DBeaver, or a similar client.
+The default root credentials are:
+- Username: root
+- Password: databaseSU25

 ## Setup Docker to use WSL (Windows only)
 You must tell docker to use WSL in its settings: